Fios-Quest/YouTube-Scripts/src/iriss/014-iterators.md

 Let's start with one of the simplest.

-You can take an iterator and exclude Items based on the result of a predicate using the `.filter()`.
+You can take an iterator and exclude Items based on the result of a predicate using `.filter()`.

 🦀 For example, we could take a range of numbers, and filter out all odd numbers like this: